 Gaeng massaman pbet was a slow cooked Cornish duck leg in a silky rich mussaman curry, lifted with acidic quince.
-It has the right balance of aromatics and mouth coating spice bestowed coconut cream.
+It has the right balance of aromatics and palate coating coconut cream.

 It’s that kluey thort dan beep desert again with that swoon-worthy deep caramel flavour.
-Lush and testament that deserts do not need to be complex to grab attention.
+It’s luscious and a testament that deserts do not need to be complex to grab attention.

 When did I go?
 Dec 2017/Nov 2018

 The damage: Expect to pay £40/45 per head with drinks

 The good: It’s moved on from being a revelation eating this kind of Thai food with its regional and uncompromising flavours in our City.
 As the likes of Smoking Goat, Farang, Kiln and The Begging Bowl have been hitting this brief for a while now.
 It’s a huge leap forward for Thai food, and a nice break away from diluted flavours you can get in a generic Thai restaurants.
 The value for the lunch tasting menu is unparalleled too, I recommend it.

 The bad: Not a lot really!

 Would I go again?
 You don’t need to ask me twice!